-The Police Department will have primary responsibility of overseeing the Community Emergency Response Team (CERT), and the City Manager or designee will be responsible to ensure that items donated by individuals, private or public groups are inventoried, managed and distributed in a manner to prove the appropriate goods to the affected citizens.
+The Police Department and the City Manager or designee will be responsible to ensure that items donated by individuals, private or public groups are inventoried, managed and distributed in a manner to prove the appropriate goods to the affected citizens.
 ESF 15 does not address organized volunteer and donation resources that have been pre-vetted to support a specific function, as those resources will be addressed by the appropriate ESF.
 For example, identification of unmet needs and bulk distribution of emergency supplies is addressed in ESF 6 - Mass Care.
 Activities will include: